tannudaral/tannudaral/README.md

 Few more things about me:

 - I’m currently learning C++, Javascript and Php.
-- How to reach me: find me @tannudaral on twitter, dms are welcome! ^_^
+- How to reach me: find me @tnndrl on twitter, dms are welcome! ^_^
 - Pronouns: She/Her/Hers
 - How to reach me? tannudaral.dev@gmail.com